With the announcement of the Microsoft Entra product family, Microsoft has made three important statements.

 - Establishing a vision for a future cloud-centric architecture

-- Executing the vision according to the timeline which makes operational and commercial sense for the customer, by providing direct consulting services, as well as assistance to allow the customers to make their own changes with in-person support
+- Executing the vision according to the timeline which makes operational and commercial sense for the customer, by providing direct consulting services, as well as assistance to allow the customers to make changes with in-person support

 - Further supporting change as new requirements emerge

 Because of the complexities of the enterprise-scale identity deployments in which we specialize, we at Oxford Computer Group like to use the term “Entra Plus”.
 This indicates that Entra forms the foundation for identity and access for Microsoft-focused organizations, but that additional capabilities will typically be required.
 This “Plus” might be custom-built, or it might be out-of-the-box (with SoftwareIDM or IDABUS, for example).
-But either way, Oxford Computer Group is dedicated to providing the robust solutions at scale that are required.
+Either way, Oxford Computer Group is dedicated to providing the robust solutions at scale that are required.

 For more information about these solutions and how we can provide them, please get in touch.
 We will be happy to arrange a call for you with one of our technical architects.